julianchurchill/text-adventure/README.md

 1.0
 ---

+- [FEATURE] Respond to the 'Back' button by cancelling the action chain if in the middle of an action chain, quit game otherwise.
 - [FEATURE] New ItemAction increment score.
 - [FEATURE] New ItemAction change location description.
 - [FEATURE] About dialog available from main menu.